gabrielkrieshok/ovicounter-ai/README.md

 - **Egg Paper Type and Quality.** There is a lot of variation in egg paper (ovitrap paper), and so try to have a consistent process throughout the various counts.
 Ensure that the egg paper is as flat as possible, with as few folds and wrinkles in the paper, as this causes shadows which may be misidentified as eggs.
 Additionally, try to use a background color that is different than the egg paper, as this will make it easier to crop the picture within the app.

-- **Consistency and the Algorithm.** The AI Egg Counter app works best when used in a controlled and consistent environment.
+- **Consistency and the Algorithm.** The Ovicounter AI app works best when used in a controlled and consistent environment.
 The best types of images are ones that are consist in all their qualities except for the number of eggs on the paper, which the app should capture differently.
 The app itself is susceptible to changes in lighting, focus, and processing demands, and so there will be some small variation from picture to picture (similar to human counts!)
 The best ways to ensure consistency is to focus on finding a consistent process, and then using consistent filtering and thresholding values that match the image environment.

 - **A Note about Data Retention.** The app, because it is a web app, does *not* save data locally to a device, and it is never sent to a server or external database.
 Once the page is refreshed, the previous data is erased.
 It is much like a functional calculator in this way, with no history.
-Ensure that your counting process is consistent and is collected in another location prior to adapting the AI Egg Counter app entirely!
+Ensure that your counting process is consistent and is collected in another location prior to adapting the Ovicounter AI app entirely!

 ---